Vote Yes for NJ Jobs is an effort to emphasize the economic benefits of the cannabis legalization referendum next Tuesday.

 He also said the window for campaigning was limited due to COVID.
 Typically campaigning would have begun in the spring.
 However, this spring was the period of COIVD in which people were urged the most to stay home.
 Many were focused solely on coping with the situation.
 Thus, Vote for NJ Jobs did not begin campaigning aggressively until after Labor Day.

 “The feedback we’ve been getting is very positive.
 The message is resonating,” Rudder said.
 “People are looking at this from new lenses.”

 The idea that legalization could quickly foster the establishment of a new industry is more appealing now than it previously was.

 “We have record unemployment in New Jersey and across the country,” he said.
 “That message resonates with people who have lost their jobs.”

-Rudder emphasized that this effort does not contradict with NJ CAN 2020’s efforts.
+Rudder emphasized that this effort does not contradict NJ CAN 2020’s efforts.
 From their website, their goals of legalization do not contradict the goals of seeking social and economic justice in the implementation.
-Moreover, it was not launched with a great deal of fanfare since Rudder did not want to take attention away from NJ CAN 2020 and their effort.
+Moreover, it was not launched with a great deal of fanfare since Rudder did not want to take attention away from NJ CAN 2020 and its effort.

 He said it is important that people get the necessary information, and that legalization does not get drowned out in presidential politics.